rileytb/ruby_creations/README.md

 **Options:**

-  >-d, --dir [directory] Full path of where to filter.
+  > -d, --dir [directory] Full path of where to filter.
 Can use Pictures, Documents, and Desktop for local Library locations.
 (Defaults to the C:\Users\<CurrentUser>\Pictures)

   > -f, --fulldir When creating a year directory because it didn't exist, add in all the months, not just those that will be necessary.

   > -a, --append [text] When moving over files if a duplicate is found, append this text (Defaults to _filtered)

 **NOTE: Using filter_32.exe on 32-bit operating systems is required**

+Custom compiling: ocra --output <name> --icon funnel.ico filter.rb -- -d pictures